-- The starting salary for a Human Services Counselor classification is \$1,465 bi-weekly. - The graduate training program for rehabilitation counselors at Emporia State University anticipates only about four to 10 master's level graduates in a year. - The ability to fill vacant counselor positions continues to be impacted by the DSA's need to hold positions vacant to stay within the salary appropriations.
-Such action is consistent throughout all programs in the DSA.
+- The starting salary for a Human Services Counselor classification is \$1,465 bi-weekly. - The graduate training program for rehabilitation counselors at Emporia State University anticipates only about four or five master's level graduates in a year. - KRS has experienced difficulty recruiting candidates for counselor positions who already meet the CSPD requirements or who are willing to take the additional graduate-level classes necessary to meet the CRCC educational requirements as a condition of their employment. - KRS has also experienced difficulty recruiting counselor candidates for the rural and frontier areas of the state.